 The only income source is revenue from Amazon when you buy something from them using our links.
 It amounts to 1-3% of purchase based on the type of purchase.
 It does not increase your purchase price.

-Obviously there is a potential conflict of interest, however this is the philosophy with the ads: The items must be really cool or helpful, we have purchased them (unless otherwise noted) and are very satisfied with them, and we think others may have the same experiences.
+Obviously there is a potential conflict of interest, however this is the philosophy with the ads: The items must be really cool or helpful, we have used it (unless otherwise noted) and are very satisfied, and we think others may have the same experiences.
 If something you purchase from here does not work out well, let us know.
 We don’t want stuff on this page that people won’t be happy with.

 If the ads are not showing up on this page, you probably have an ad blocker enabled on your browser.
 You can safely turn it off for HamOperator.com and wp.HamOperator.com.
 I promise I won’t burn your bandwidth with a bunch of junk and web trackers!